metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 Optional:

-- `ca_bundle` (String) caBundle is a PEM encoded CA bundle which will be used to validate the webhook's server certificate.
-If unspecified, system trust roots on the apiserver are used.
+- `ca_bundle` (String) caBundle is a PEM encoded CA bundle which will be used to validate the webhook's server certificate.If unspecified, system trust roots on the apiserver are used.
 - `service` (Attributes) service is a reference to the service for this webhook.
-Either service or url must be specified.
-If the webhook is running within the cluster, then you should use 'service'. (see [below for nested schema](#nestedatt--spec--conversion--webhook--client_config--service))
+Eitherservice or url must be specified.If the webhook is running within the cluster, then you should use 'service'. (see [below for nested schema](#nestedatt--spec--conversion--webhook--client_config--service))
-- `url` (String) url gives the location of the webhook, in standard URL form ('scheme://host:port/path').
-Exactly one of 'url' or 'service' must be specified.
-The 'host' should not refer to a service running in the cluster; use the 'service' field instead.
-The host might be resolved via external DNS in some apiservers (e.g., 'kube-apiserver' cannot resolve in-cluster DNS as that would be a layering violation). 'host' may also be an IP address.
-Please note that using 'localhost' or '127.0.0.1' as a 'host' is risky unless you take great care to run this webhook on all hosts which run an apiserver which might need to make calls to this webhook.
-Such installs are likely to be non-portable, i.e., not easy to turn up in a new cluster.
-The scheme must be 'https'; the URL must begin with 'https://'.
-A path is optional, and if present may be any string permissible in a URL.
-You may use the path to pass an arbitrary string to the webhook, for example, a cluster identifier.
-Attempting to use a user or basic auth e.g. 'user:password@' is not allowed.
-Fragments ('#...') and query parameters ('?...') are not allowed, either.
+- `url` (String) url gives the location of the webhook, in standard URL form('scheme://host:port/path').
+Exactly one of 'url' or 'service'must be specified.The 'host' should not refer to a service running in the cluster; usethe 'service' field instead.
+The host might be resolved via externalDNS in some apiservers (e.g., 'kube-apiserver' cannot resolvein-cluster DNS as that would be a layering violation). 'host' mayalso be an IP address.Please note that using 'localhost' or '127.0.0.1' as a 'host' isrisky unless you take great care to run this webhook on all hostswhich run an apiserver which might need to make calls to thiswebhook.
+Such installs are likely to be non-portable, i.e., not easyto turn up in a new cluster.The scheme must be 'https'; the URL must begin with 'https://'.A path is optional, and if present may be any string permissible ina URL.
+You may use the path to pass an arbitrary string to thewebhook, for example, a cluster identifier.Attempting to use a user or basic auth e.g. 'user:password@' is notallowed.
+Fragments ('#...') and query parameters ('?...') are notallowed, either.

 <a id="nestedatt--spec--conversion--webhook--client_config--service"></a>
 ### Nested Schema for `spec.conversion.webhook.client_config.service`

 Required:

-- `name` (String) name is the name of the service.
-Required
+- `name` (String) name is the name of the service.Required
-- `namespace` (String) namespace is the namespace of the service.
-Required
+- `namespace` (String) namespace is the namespace of the service.Required

 Optional:

 - `path` (String) path is an optional URL path at which the webhook will be contacted.
-- `port` (Number) port is an optional service port at which the webhook will be contacted. 'port' should be a valid port number (1-65535, inclusive).
-Defaults to 443 for backward compatibility.
+- `port` (Number) port is an optional service port at which the webhook will be contacted.'port' should be a valid port number (1-65535, inclusive).Defaults to 443 for backward compatibility.